redsh4de/monero-site/src/content/moneropedia/en/address.md

 ---
-summary: 'either an alias, such as donate.getmonero.org, or a set of 95 characters starting with a 4'
+summary: "either an alias, such as donate.getmonero.org, or a set of 95 characters starting with a 4"
 title: Address
 terms: ["address", "addresses"]
 ---